Rongotai-College/Rongotai-College.github.io/1DT/design/tasks.md

 You will need to:

-- consider for which of the following you would like to develop a promotional website:
-    - Onslow Enviro Group
-    - Onslow College Kapa Haka group
-    - Student well-being at Onslow College
-    - another club/group/cause — you must have this approved with your teacher
 - describe the purpose and target audience of the website **in detail**
 - describe the implications relevant to your website and explain how the final design addresses them
-- research the chosen club/group/cause's theme and find relevant design concepts that you will use in your design ideas, including:
+- research the chosen topic theme and find relevant design concepts that you will use in your design ideas, including:
     - website themes and trends
     - content hierarchy
     - typography (typefaces, kerning, leading, tracking)